balderdashy/sails-redis/FAQ.md

 #### Why was the `hiredis` dependency removed?

 Until further benchmarking can prove its benefit, the headache of having to have a compiler installed for the C binding isn't worth it.
 An optional dependency would also be another valid approach.

+### How to actually use it?
+How to add a set or list etc. ?
+Sails models with redis is confusing.